nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 ### Bulk Action Framework

-The Bulk Action Framework is leveraging Nuxeo Streams to be able to run resilient bulk actions on documents.
+The Bulk Action Framework is leveraging Nuxeo Stream to be able to run resilient bulk actions on documents.
 Please visit [nuxeo-core-bulk README](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-core/nuxeo-core-bulk) for more information.